luca-conterio/ROS_Project/first_project/README.md

 ## Nodes
 A single node subscribes to the needed topics (`/speedR_stamped`, `/speedL_stamped`, `/steer_stamped`).
 It also publishes odometry data after computation.
-Odometry data is published with a standard `nav_msgs::Odometry` message (useful to be plotted for visualization), a custom `first_project::odometryMessage`, that contains odometry data along with the odometry type (`Differential_Drive` or `Ackermann`), and as tf transform.
+Odometry data is published with a standard `nav_msgs::Odometry` message (useful to be plotted for visualization), a custom `first_project::odometryMessage`, that contains odometry data along with the odometry type (`Differential_Drive` or `Ackerman`), and as tf transform.

 ## Launch
 Two simple launch files are provided: